 Dividing by 3 miles per kWh, you get the number of kWh used per month, approximately 374 kWh.

-Multiplying the 374 kWh used by the average rate of 16.41 cents per kWh, it would cost about $61.37 per month to charge your EV, if your efficiency falls at the low end of the range.
+Multiplying the 374 kWh used by the national average electric rate of 16 cents per kWh, it would cost about $59.84 per month to charge your EV, if your efficiency falls at the low end of the range.

 Charger expenses

-While the above equation will provide an adequate cost estimate, it’s important to note that there are other cost considerations when charging your EV battery at home.
-For example, Level 1 chargers are less efficient than Level 2 chargers, and they take much longer to charge (about 20-30 hours compared to 4-5 hours with a Level 2 charger), so you may need to install a Level 2 charging station at your home, which can cost anywhere between $600 and $2000.
+While the above equation will provide an adequate cost estimate, there are other cost considerations when charging your EV battery at home.
+For example, Level 1 chargers are less efficient than Level 2 chargers, and they take much longer to charge (about 11-30 hours compared to 4-5 hours with a Level 2 charger), so you may benefit from installing a Level 2 charging station at your home, which can cost $200-$2,000.

-On the other hand, EV owners can receive tax benefits that offset the cost of vehicles and Level 2 charging stations, bringing down the overall cost.
+On the other hand, EV owners may qualify to receive tax benefits that offset the cost of vehicles and Level 2 charging stations, bringing down the overall cost.
+Qualifying EV charger installations can earn qualifying owners a federal tax credit of 30% of the purchase and installation cost up to $1,000 in credit.

 Charging an EV at home is almost always the least expensive way to fill up, but public charging is sometimes necessary, especially on long journeys.